Question answering using embeddings-based search

 Question: Which athletes won the gold medal in curling at the 2022 Winter Olympics?

-Knowing that this mistake was due to imperfect reasoning in the ask step, rather than imperfect retrieval in the search step, let's focus on improving the ask step.
+Knowing that sometimes, this mistake can be due to imperfect reasoning in the ask step, than imperfect retrieval in the search step, one can focus on improving the ask step.

-The easiest way to improve results is to use a more capable model, such as GPT-4.
+The easiest way to improve results is to use a more capable models, such as GPT-4o-mini or GPT-4o models.
 Let's try it.

-GPT-4 succeeds perfectly, correctly identifying all 12 gold medal winners in curling.
+GPT-4 models tend to succeed, correctly identifying all 12 gold medal winners in curling.

 More examples